Strivin0311/drl-learning/policy-grad.md

 # Policy-Gradient based RL
-*Here's some resources about Policy-Gradient based RL*
+*Here're some resources about Policy-Gradient based RL*

 #### Connected Superlevel Set in (Deep) Reinforcement Learning and its Application to Minimax Theorems [`UNREAD`]